euyemura/myNotes/rails-tutorial/chapter-3-static-pages.md

 Write controller and model tests first usually, and maybe write integration tests second.

+Write tests for the security model first, because security like safety is the basis for maslows hiearchy of needs.

+Dont necessarily write tests for extensive HTML which is ilkely to change.

+Remember to write tests for error prone code, especially before a refactor.

 ## Our First Test

 We already have a directory called test.

+Rails made this, and just to be clear, even though it kinda seems like we're testing html which would seem like a view, this is really a controller test.

+`ls test/controllers/` controllers being the keyword

 RED > GREEN > REFACTOR